 As we enter March, Spring and the promise of warmer weather are at the forefront of everyone’s minds.
 There is something about this time of year that also has most people itching to do some Spring cleaning.
-Not only can Spring cleaning help you enter the warmer months with a house that feels fresh and organized, it can also help you save money.
-Spring cleaning and organizing gives you the opportunity to take stock of your belongings, food and even cleaning supplies.
-By cleaning out and organizing those things, you will know what you need in the upcoming months, and what you don’t.
-This can help you to make more meaningful purchases and not spend money on things you don’t need, or that you may have forgotten you already have.
+Spring cleaning helps you enter the warmer months with a house that feels fresh and organized.
+Plus, it can also help you save money.
+And organizing on a budget means not spending money on organizing things that you have too much of.
+Often times we have an over-consumption issue and not an organizational issue.

-Spring Cleaning and Organizing Your Closet
+Spring Cleaning and Organizing on a Budget

 By going through my closet piece by piece I’m able to touch and think about each item of clothing.
 I consider why I bought the clothes and how often I wear them.
 If I don’t wear it very often, why?
-After a good closet cleaning session I’m usually a little more creative with my clothing because I’ve had time to think about each piece.
+After a good closet clean, I’m more creative with my clothing because I’ve had time to think about each piece.
 It can be fun to shop your own closet and put together “new” outfits without spending any money.

 An organized closet also helps cut down on unnecessary spending.
 When I can see all of my clothes in an organized manner, I’m less likely to make impulse purchases of clothes that I don’t really need.
 I’m also less likely to forget that I already own something.
 I’m not a huge impulse shopper, but when I do online shop I always take a quick peek around my closet to be sure that I don’t already own something similar to what’s in my cart.
 Doing this has saved me SO much money!

-Cleaning out the fridge and giving it a good scrub is probably already part of your Spring cleaning routine, but what about organization?
-I can’t tell you how many times in the past I’ve bought things from the grocery store that I didn’t need because my fridge was a mess.
-An organized refrigerator, where you can easily take stock of everything with a few glances, helps save time and money on groceries.
-Now, saving a few dollars here and there on condiments and dressings may not seem very important, but those unnecessary purchases can add up over time.
 Like my closet, I clean out the fridge every few months and toss any old or expired food.
 I also reorganize to make my weekly grocery order easier.
-All I have to do is take a quick scan of the condiments, open the cheese drawer and the crisper and I know exactly what we need.
+All I have to do is take a quick scan of the condiments, open the cheese drawer and the crisper.
+Then, I know exactly what we need.
 I also do this with the freezer and pantry.
-We have chest freezer in our garage as well, so I have to inventory both.
+We have a chest freezer in our garage as well, so I have to inventory both.
 If we are out of something in one freezer, I check the garage before ordering the groceries.
-Our pantry is organized by category, so all of the baking things are together, breakfast items are on the same shelf, etc. This helps me not spend money on things we already have.
-I also only grocery shop once a week.
-I don’t buy groceries on impulse because I usually end up buying things we already have, or things that we don’t need.
-If you haven’t cleaned and organized your fridge and pantry in awhile, Spring cleaning is a great time to do so!

-Spring Cleaning and Organizing Toys
+Spring Cleaning and Organizing on a Budget: Toys

 If you liked this post, check out my hack for cleaning my house quickly by using a timer and my series on creating a household budget!